MayoMathur/Rasa_dolphin/readme.md

 7. The chatbot should reply with generic intents: greet, goodbye, who are you, what can you do for me, etc.

 - Objectives under progress:
-    The name slot should be extracted from the entity (accuracy >= 90%) Channel connector
+    The name slot should be extracted from the entity (accuracy >= 90%), Channel connector,
     More generic intents to be added
 - Problems Faced:
-    Custom ACtion Integrations
+    Custom ACtion Integrations,
-    Database Connectors
+    Database Connectors,
 - Models folder is excluded.